MarcelGroot/PHP-SEPA-files/README.md

 Status update:

+28Jul13: With a new batch send to the Rabobank, now also the "postbanknumbers" get accepted

+31Mar13: changed mandate info to be unique as postbanknumbers were systematically rejected

 02Mar13: deleted the old repository, created this new one

 01Mar13: the Rabobank accepted the file through telebankieren, most moneys were received